VPT: Privacy Preserving Energy Trading and Block Mining Mechanism for Blockchain based Virtual Power Plants: Development of VPT Energy Trading and Consensus Mining Model

 Afterwards, a differently private price is selected using Exponential mechanism as follows:

-In the above equation, $\Delta q_1$ is the sensitivity value, which can be varied according the requirement.
-After successfully calculation and appending of pricing values in the distribution.
-A random value is picked from $P_w$, which serves the purpose of final price.
-It in ensured that the price is always greater than the ask and less than the bidding value.
+In the above equation, $\Delta q_1$ is the sensitivity value, which can be varied according to the requirement.
+After successfully calculation and appending pricing values in the distribution.
+A random value is picked from $P_w$, which serves the purpose of the final price.
+It is ensured that the price is always greater than the ask and less than the bidding value.